 The midterm exam will be comprised of short-answer questions and one essay question, which will be drawn from the readings and lectures.
-It will be held in Week 8, in class.
+It will be held in Week 7, in class.
 The final exam will be comprised of short-answer questions and two essay questions.
 The final exam will be held at a university-scheduled time.
 The final exam will be cumulative but will emphasize on the material covered since the midterm.
-Make-up exams for both the midterm and the final exams will be offered only with a written request from the Dean's Office or Wellesley Medical Services.
+Make-up exams for both the midterm and the final exams will be offered only with a written request from the Dean or University Health Services.

 For the book review essay, each student must choose one, and only one, of the following three books.
 Students should select the book they find most interesting and write an analytical book review.
-Books are available at the Library or for purchase at the Wellesley bookstore.
+Books are available for purchase at the BC bookstore.
 You may want to skim a few review essays from H-Diplo Book Reviews (https://issforum.org/h-diplo-book-reviews) to get a sense of this style of essay, in case you have not encountered it before.